midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 ***

 When I was a little kid, papers covered the floor of my play area.
 Coupons, expired checks, train and airplane ticket stubs, punch cards and index cards.
 They symbolized a kind of ordered materialism to me, objects charged with a peculiar fantasy of office and organization.
-There was a children’s book I read all the time about an accountant, and there was a picture of him—he was a dog—with his ledgers, receipts, bonds, bills, and checks laid out before him.
+There was a children’s book I read all the time about an accountant, and there was a picture of him — he was a dog — with his ledgers, receipts, bonds, bills, and checks laid out before him.
 I remember miming a kind of digging at the page with my hand, coveting the stacks of paper.

 Besides that, I couldn’t have told you why the papers, scattered, littering our house, mattered so much to me, why it was such a big deal when my mamá, the dexterous thumb, true to threat, took a black plastic bag and started throwing them all away.
 How could I blame her when wildfires are the thing one worries about in rural California?